M1-CHPS/glhpc/docs/lab7.md

 Measure the accuracy of each model by comparing the predicted labels with the expected labels from `labels.txt`.
 Report the accuracy for each model.

+!!!
+Note
+    To compute a simple accuracy metric, you can count the number of correct predictions and divide by the total number of images.
+    More advanced metrics (precision, recall, F1-score) are not required for this lab.

 You can use the `main.c` file to implement a simple command-line interface to load a model, load an input image, execute the model, and print the predicted label.

 ### 4. Optimization and performance analysis